vuestorefront/vue-storefront/docs/guide/cookbook/module.md

 }
 ```

-:::tip NOTE
+:::tip TIP
-Modules can be _loaded lazily_ naturally.
-The _lazy loading_ generally has a few advantages such as performance, code separation in more structured way and so on.
+Modules can be _lazy-loaded_ naturally.
+The _lazy loading_ generally has a few advantages such as performance, low overhead during initialization and may allow code separation in more structured way.
+One advice is, if your module is required across the entire app, it's better to stay with the regular place that is `./src/modules/index.ts` as demonstrated above.
+On the contrary, if your module is confined and bound to a certain route or bundle, then it might be wiser to register it inside them and load the bundle lazily.

- _Lazy loading_, however, also has a downside that you may not be able to access some hooks such as `onAppInit` because they are not lazy. (meaning only fired during app initialization)
+ _Lazy loading_, however, also has a downside that you may not be able to access some hooks such as `afterAppInit` because they are not lazy. (meaning only fired during app initialization)
-}
 :::

 6. Run the command at **Vue Storefront** root path to bootstrap **Vue Storefront** app